patience4711/RPI-APS-inverters/README.md

 If you restore a backup, the existing databases are removed and replaced by those in the backup.

 ## SETTINGS AFTER INSTALL A NEW IMAGE
-First you should expand the filesystem, go to menu, log in with the provided credentials and go to **'->menu ->system ->expand fs'**
-<br>After the reboot, the filesystem makes use of the entire sdcard. <br>Check the timezone.
-If you have made a backup file, you can restore it now.
-You can skip the following as all of your data, settings and inverters are restored.<br>
 <br>In the menuitem 'settings' you have to enter the coordinates of your location.
 Now your system can determine
 sunset and sunrise. <br>Also enter the id nr for the zigbee coordinator, this must be a 12 character string, like D6B3011B9780<br>
 <br>Enter an offset to sunrise and sunset were the polling should start.
-Usually at sunrise the inverter is not yet started, <br>
-it may even restart a couple of times when the power is alternately below or above the threshold value.
-To rule this out<br>
-you could set an offset of about 10 minutes.
+On a bright day, the inverter may startup before sunrise. <br>
+I have an offset of -5 so i start 5 minutes before sunrise with the polling.

 ## START THE ZIGBEE SYSTEM
 Check first the hardware, than go to "console" and try to start the zigbee coordinator.
 With the healthcheck you can see if this succeeded.
 If success you can configure an inverter, go to the menu 'inverters' and fill up / save the form. **Attention** you should provide a numeric value in the field DOM.IDX like 123, do not leave it empty or put a non-numeric value. !!!
-Now you can try to pair this inverter.
+Now you can try to pair this inverter, but only during daylight, the inverter will not answer when it's not working.
 If success, this inverter will be polled automatically every 5 minutes.
-The data is displayed in the frontpage abd charts, and is send via Mosquitto.
+The data is displayed in the frontpage and charts, and is send via Mosquitto.
 At reboot all processed will be started automatically.

 ## HARDWARE